fluxcd/website/content/en/flux/cheatsheets/bootstrap.md

 ### Git repository access via SOCKS5 ssh proxy

-If your cluster has Internet restrictions, requiring egress traffic to go through a proxy, you must use a SOCKS5 ssh proxy to be able to reach Github (or other external Git servers) via SSH.
+If your cluster has Internet restrictions, requiring egress traffic to go through a proxy, you must use a SOCKS5 ssh proxy to be able to reach GitHub (or other external Git servers) via SSH.

 To configure a SOCKS5 proxy set the environment variable `ALL_PROXY` to allow